Weekly Meal Prep

 Based on the information collected from the survey and interviews, I am now able to create a user persona in order to focus on the target users, ROSY.

-I created sitemap to see how the navigation of the app should be structured.
+I created an app map to see how the navigation of the app should be structured.
 I wanted to identify where content will be placed in order to get the overview of screens as well as the relationship between them in a system.

 During the early stages of the design process, I drew paper wireframes and reviewed them several times before going to computer works.
 By this way, issues are caught earlier.
 I learnt that I was in started identifying minor and larger issues much sooner than I thought about it before.